How To Use AI To Become a Better Writer

 - Buggy code

-- Completely fabricated statistics
+- Completely fabricated statistics and case studies

 - Old, outdated, or incorrect links